Sustainable Fashion: From Dolce & Gabbana's Eco Fur to Prada's Re-Nylon

 What is meant by sustainable fashion?

-Sustainable fashion involves creation, production and distribution processes that respect man and the environment in their entirety.
+Sustainable fashion involves creation, production, and distribution processes that respect people and the environment as a whole.

 This approach also aims to develop a natural propensity towards conscious consumption .